Get the highest administrative level available for a given country

 library(dplyr)

-# Countries with only 1 level available
+# Countries with only one level available.

 all |>